This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Still on the phone with the CSM (who was still fishing around for something else to try)… I stopped him mid-sentence, and I told him that we just didn’t feel comfortable leaving our camera with anyone at Sears at this point, and that we would just like our money back — the amount we paid for the MPA.
+Still on the phone with the CSM (who was still fishing around for something else to try), I stopped him mid-sentence, and I told him that we just didn’t feel comfortable leaving our camera with anyone at Sears at this point.

 He said something to the effect of: “I’m okay with that.
 It’s obvious that we were unable to provide you with the service you paid for.”
 He said he would give me a full refund of the MPA, and asked when I would like to come by the store and take care of that.

 I rushed right to Sears and ended up spending my entire lunch hour trying to get my money back.

 Turns out, there is no easy way for Sears to refund 100% of what someone paid for an MPA.
-Their system is set up to only offer a pro-rated amount, based on the amount of time that has elapsed since the MPA was purchased.
+Their system is set up to only offer a pro-rated amount — based on the amount of time that has elapsed since the MPA was purchased.